 Event Summary

 Public sector complaints are increasing, with substantial jumps in education, social care, housing, prisons, the NHS, and higher education.
-In 2024-2025, the Local Government and Social Care Ombudsman reported a record number of complaints, with Education, Children’s Services, and Housing the primary driver.

 The steepest rise in complaints is amongst the most vulnerable in our society.
 How can you ensure that your complaints process is accessible to all, including older people, neurodiverse residents, and people with SEND and disabilities?
 We will explore the importance of a multi-channel complaints process, and how to equip staff to identify and support vulnerable services users.